renesas/rx-driver-package/source/r_tfat_driver_rx/r_tfat_driver_rx_vx.xx/r_tfat_driver_rx/readme.txt

 Overview
 --------
 This memory driver interface connects TFAT and Device Drivers(USB etc).
-TFAT is a FAT file system which just requres small memory.
+TFAT is a FAT file system which just requires small memory.
 TFAT is based on FatFs.
 <br/>
 Please refer to the